What do we mean by second opinion anti-malware?

-Malwarebytes is one of the most renowned names in `anti-malware’ detection.
-I’ve been using their Malwarebytes Anti-Malware (Premium) for quite a few years now.
-It’s an anti-malware app that runs in the background and can be used alongside your main online security app.
+Malwarebytes is one of the most renowned names in anti-malware detection.
+We often mention it here at the computer mouse.
+We’ve been using their Malwarebytes Anti-Malware (Premium) for quite a few years now.
+It’s an anti-malware app that runs in the background and can be used alongside your main security app.
 It’s nice to see it blocking connections in real-time.
 Because of the extra added features, they say it can replace your main security app.
-I don’t use it as my only security app, though.
-I run it alongside Windows Security.
+We don’t use it as our only security app, though.
+We run it alongside Windows Security.

 Zemana AntiMalware has come a long way since it was first released.
 Like Malwarebytes, Zemana AntiMalware comes with real-time protection and can be run side by side with your regular main security app.
 It has a simple user interface, and scanning is pretty quick.
 When researching apps for this page, it was one of the first to block malware test files.

-As I said, it’s all about the results.
-If your main online security app is one of the best, then you might not need a second opinion anti-malware app.
+It’s all about the results.
+If your main online security app is one of the best, you might not need a second opinion anti-malware app.
 However, it’s nice to have a second line of defense, and it’s peace of mind to see any app at all doing a better job of improving your online security.

-Personally, for most Windows computers, I’m happy to use Malwarebytes Premium as my second opinion anti-malware app, alongside Windows 10’s Windows Security (previously called Windows Defender).
-I occasionally do a scan with HitmanPro, too.
+We use Malwarebytes Premium as a second opinion anti-malware app, alongside Windows 10’s Windows Security.
+We occasionally do a scan with HitmanPro, too.

 Malwarebytes has a setting under Security – Windows Security Center – Always register Malwarebytes in the Windows Security Center.
-I like to toggle this setting off.
-This ensures that Malwarebytes doesn’t visually replace Windows in the Windows Security Center.
-I like to see that Windows Security is the main security, while knowing that Malwarebytes is working in the background.
-A few years ago, there was a conflict with this option: link
+Some people like to toggle this setting off.
+This ensures that Malwarebytes doesn’t visually replace Windows Security in the Windows Security Center.
+It’s reassuring to see that Windows Security is the main security while knowing that Malwarebytes is working in the background.